reorx/obsidian-paste-image-rename/README.md

 After installing the plugin, you can just paste an image to any document and the rename prompt will display:
 ![](images/modal.png)

-By typing the new name and click "Rename" (or just press enter), the image will be renamed and the internal link will be replaced to the new name.
+By typing the new name and clicking "Rename" (or just press enter), the image will be renamed and the internal link will be replaced with the new name.

 If you set "Image name pattern" to `{{fileName}}` (it's the default behavior after 1.2.0), "New name" will be generated as the name of the active file.